-- One of the challenges with any “Kiss” cookies, is the candy melting when you put them on hot cookies.
+- One of the challenges with any “Kiss” cookies is the candy melting when you put them on hot cookies.
 I solve this by refrigerating the Kisses before I make the cookies.
-Having the Kisses chilled first makes a big difference on how they hold up once you put them on the cookie.
+Having the Kisses chilled first makes a big difference in how they hold up once you put them on the cookie.
 So, before I even begin making the cookies, I unwrap the Kisses and place them in the refrigerator.
-Doing this a few hours a head of time is even better.
+Doing this a few hours ahead of time is even better.
 And remember to put the Kisses back in the refrigerator in-between batches.

-- Another trick to help your Kisses hold up with the heat, is to not add them to your cookies as soon as they come out of the oven.
-When you take your cookies out of the oven, allow them to rest for 4-5 minutes on the cookie sheets before adding the Kisses.
+- Another trick to help your Kisses hold up with the heat is not adding them to your cookies as soon as they come out of the oven.
+Instead, when you take your cookies out of the oven, allow them to rest for 3-4 minutes on the cookie sheets before adding the Kisses.
 Then gently press the Kisses into the cookie.
 If a big crack forms in the cookie, gently press it back together.

 Candy Cane Kiss Cookies

 - ¾ cup butter, melted